 Wonderlick Entertainment is a leading Australian music company with offices in Sydney and New York.
 Wonderlick is comprised of management, recording publishing and promoting arms.
 The group of companies is owned by directors Gregg Donovan and Stu MacQueen.
 Wonderlick was established in 2007, with the partnership rapidly expanding on Gregg’s previous management roster.
 Stu and Gregg worked closely together to successfully expand the company to include a joint venture record label with Sony Music (Wonderlick Recording Company) and a joint venture publishing company with Sony ATV Music Publishing (Wonderlick Publishing).
 Wonderlick has a roster that includes many of Australia’s leading artists, who have collectively sold millions of albums worldwide, won more than a dozen ARIA Awards (from more than 40 nominations), had multiple #1, top 5 and multi-platinum awards in Australia, and also enjoyed several international top 10 album chart successes.
-The company has made the AMID Power 50 List of the most powerful people in the Australian music industry four years running, appearing at #30 for 2015, 2016, 2017 and jumping to #22 in 2018.
+The company has made the AMID Power 50 List of the most powerful people in the Australian music industry four years running, appearing at #30 for 2015, 2016, 2017 and jumping to #22 in 2018 and 2019.

 Gregg Donovan began within the music industry in the early 90s, starting out as a local promoter in Canberra before moving to Sydney to work as an office manager for promoter Steve Pavlovic (Pav Presents).
 Soon after this he started working on the road as a tour manager / promoter rep building to work with the likes of Fugazi, The Beastie Boys, NOFX and Ben Harper.
 During his years as a freelance tour manager, working with artists such as Pearl Jam, Ricky Martin, Shania Twain, At The Drive In, The Mars Volta, Deftones, Lily Allen, The Happy Mondays and Muse.
 Gregg won two ALMAS (Australian Live Music Awards) for his work as a tour manager and is also a founding member of the AAM (Australian Association of Managers).
 From Jan 2004 to April 2006 he was a Board Member for the ‘International Music Managers Forum’ and from April 2002 to Dec 2003 a Board Member for ‘Music NSW’.
 In 2001 he started his own artist management company, Step2 Artist Management, which became Wonderlick Entertainment in 2007 after collaborating with business partner Stuart MacQueen.